 How to Enable System Restore in Windows 10 So You Can Start Taking Those Restore Points You Need First

 Before you can do a System Restore, you need to make sure that the computer is creating the restore points.
 Without the restore point being created, there is nothing for the System Restore feature to be restoring.
 You would assume that Windows 10 was already doing that for you—and it might be.
 But many computers don’t come with the System Restore feature enabled in Windows 10, which is different from the past when all computers would have it enabled.
-Part of that could be due to Microsoft phasing it out, but Microsoft hasn’t commented exactly why some people have computers creating restore points while others are left having to turn it on, and often when it’s too late because they only found out after the fact that they wanted to do a System Restore—one of the few things I haven’t liked about my personal Windows 10 experience so far.
+Part of the reason for that could be due to Microsoft phasing the restore feature out, though Microsoft hasn’t commented precisely why some people have computers creating restore points while others are left having to turn it on.
+And often when it’s too late because they only found out after the fact that they wanted to do a System Restore—one of the few things I haven’t liked about my personal Windows 10 experience so far.

 To check whether your Windows 10 OS is taking restore points and to be able to start taking them if it isn’t already, head to the search field that’s located in the taskbar and then start typing “Create a restore point” until the “Create a restore point” from the Control panel option becomes available from under the best match section and then click on it.